ThomasDelamort/ThomasDelamort/README.md

 I will literally massacre
+This was just for the funny.
+Please don't take this seriously.

 <!--
 **ThomasDelamort/ThomasDelamort** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.